chmduquesne/ansible-nftables/README.md

 Example Playbook
 ----------------

-Here is an idea of how the author uses the role
+Here is roughly of how the author uses the role

 ```YAML
 - hosts: localhost